 As part of our careers programme, all students are provided with a one to one guidance interview by the end of year 11.

-To support our delivery of careers, St Benedict’s is working hard on developing strong partnerships with a wide range of Further & Higher educational providers, training providers and Employers who contribute to our careers programme through:
+To support our delivery of careers, St Benedict’s Catholic School is working hard on developing strong partnerships with a wide range of Further & Higher Education providers, training providers and employers who contribute to our careers programme through:

 - raising aspirations and increasing motivation – helping young people identify educational and occupational goals